 Breaking the Silence about Orgasmic Birth

-The media is breaking the silence and sharing more about pleasure and intimacy in birth.
-Gray’s Anatomy had an episode that talked about the benefits of orgasm and pleasure to help speed a slow labor along.
-“When you add pleasure to pain — pain can become pleasurable!”
+The media is breaking the silence and sharing more about pleasure and intimacy during birth.
+The TV show Grey’s Anatomy had an episode that talked about the benefits of orgasm and pleasure to help speed slow labor along: “When you add pleasure to pain — pain can become pleasurable!”11

 There is much to do to get beyond the silos we have created around sexuality, childbirth, and mothering.
 It is time to change; we know too much to turn back now.
-We must create home-like settings for birth: at home, in birth centers, and in hospitals.
+We must develop home-like settings for birth: at home, in birth centers, and hospitals.
 These should be spaces where safety and privacy are honored, with options for movement, pleasure, singing, dancing, and sexuality to be safely enjoyed.
-So much more is possible in birth than what we have been conditioned to believe.
+So much more is possible during birth.